How wrongful amputation malpractice claims get evaluated in Fresno

 What usually matters first

-- Medical records that connect the first symptoms to the event cleanly.
+- Provider records that connect first symptoms, restrictions, referrals, and work disruption to the local event.

 Local support points